To prove defamation in California, you must establish four elements:

 The one-year period (the” limitations period” or “statute of limitations”) starts running when the plaintiff knows – or, in the exercise of reasonable diligence, should have known – about the defendant's wrongful actions.

-A false light claim creates a right to sue when someone knowingly or recklessly creates publicity about another person in a way that unreasonably places the other person in a false light.
+A false light claim in California creates a right to sue when someone knowingly or recklessly creates publicity about another person in a way that unreasonably places the other person in a false light.

 In general, a plaintiff in a false light suit must prove the following elements: